Run and shoot offense: Professional and collegiate notability with offense

 The Portland State Vikings under head coach Mouse Davis went 42–24 in his tenure installing the offense and putting the system on the map.
 Quarterback Neil Lomax set many records including career NCAA passing yards.

 In 1984 the offense came on to the scene nationally in the USFL with the Houston Gamblers.
 Quarterback Jim Kelly, under offensive coordinator Mouse Davis, would set the professional football passing yard record in a season with 5,219 yards.

 The South Carolina Gamecocks football team used the offense to varied success in the mid-late 1980's behind quarterback Todd Ellis and receivers Sterling Sharpe, Robert Brooks, among others.
 It was considered some of the Gamecocks most successful years to that point.

 The 1989 Houston Cougars football team demonstrated the scoring potential of the run and shoot offense as quarterback Andre Ware set 26 NCAA records and won the Heisman Trophy while the #14 ranked Cougars finished the season 9–2.
 The Cougars were disallowed from having its football games televised or playing in a Bowl Game that season due to NCAA sanctions imposed some years earlier.
 The following two seasons Houston quarterback David Klingler continued the success of the run and shoot throwing for 9,430 yards and 91 touchdowns, including 716 yards and 11 touchdown passes in a single game which were all records.
 Quarterbacks Ware and Klingler were both drafted in the NFL first round.
 The success of Houston's run and shoot offense along with the inability of its record setting quarterbacks to translate their success into the NFL led to the label of such quarterbacks in this system being "system quarterbacks".

 At the University of Hawaii, June Jones went 76–41 including seeing quarterback Timmy Chang set a record for most NCAA completions and passing yards in 2004 and quarterback Colt Brennan set a record for touchdown passes in 2006 with 58.
-In 2018, Hawaii brought back the run and shoot offense under former Hawaii QB and head coach Nick Rolovich, and again under head coach Timmy Chang in 2024, both times transitioning out of the spread offense.
+In 2018, Hawaii brought back the run and shoot offense under former Hawaii QB and head coach Nick Rolovich, and again under Chang as the head coach in 2024, both times transitioning out of the spread offense.